Subh-i-Azal: Succession

+This statement appears to refer to Yahyā Dawlatābādī, the son of Hādī Dawlatābādī.
+Other contemporary reports, however, indicated that the succession remained disputed.
+H. C. Lukach wrote to Browne on 5 September 1912:

 It appears that Subhi-i-Azal left a letter saying that he of his sons who resembled him most closely in his mode of life and principles was to be his successor.
 The point as to which of the sons fulfils this condition has not yet been decided; consequently all the children would appear at present to be co-heirs...
 No steps have, as far as I am aware, yet been taken to elect a walī [i.e. successor or executor].

-Shoghi Effendi wrote in 1944 that Subh-i-Azal appointed Hādī Dawlatābādī as his successor, and that he later publicly recanted his faith in the Bāb and in Subh-i-Azal.
-Hādī was targeted for death by a local cleric, and despite the public recantation, he continued being a leader of the Azalis in secret.

-Jalāl Azal, a grandson of Subh-i-Azal who disputed the appointment of Hādī Dawlatābādī, later told William Miller between 1967 and 1971 that Azal did not appoint a successor.
+Jalāl Azal, a grandson of Subh-i-Azal who rejected the reported appointments of Hādī and Yahyā Dawlatābādī, told William Miller sometime between 1967 and 1971 that Subh-i-Azal had appointed no successor.

 Shrine

 A small shrine was built in the place of Subh-i-Azal's grave in Famagusta in the 1960s.
 According to a local Bahá’í, its building was orchestrated by a wealthy Iranian woman, who claimed to be a relative of Subh-i-Azal.
 Later, in the 1990s, the shrine was in the care of Subh-i-Azal's grandson, Rida Ezel.